Updated May 2020

-Dr. Richard Ryan, professor of psychology, psychiatry and education at the University of Rochester suggests, “Nature is fuel for the soul.
-Often, when we feel depleted we reach for a cup of coffee, but research suggests a better way to get energized is to connect with nature.”
+“Nature is fuel for the soul,” notes Dr. Richard Ryan, professor of psychology, psychiatry and education at the University of Rochester.
+“Often, when we feel depleted we reach for a cup of coffee, but research suggests a better way to get energized is to connect with nature.”

-Send the Indoor Activities Outside
+Take Indoor Activities Outside

 If puzzles, arts and crafts, reading, or card and board games are a favorite indoor activity, bring it outside.
 And consider enjoying your morning coffee or a meal on the porch or patio – or plan a picnic.

 Outdoor activities like these can inspire the joy of living, especially when they include spending fun time with family and friends.
 Review these safety tips for staying safe and well outside.